 The fourth item in this Policy is to promote increases in residential density without creating economic pressure for the clearance of sound housing.
-The Hearings Officer found no evidence in the record to suggest approval of the Central Residential designation on the currently vacant Site would create economic pressure to clear sound housing in the neighborhood.
+The City Council found no evidence in the record to suggest approval of the Central Residential designation on the currently vacant Site would create economic pressure to clear sound housing in the neighborhood.

 In summary, the first item (direct new housing to areas suffering from housing losses), is not particularly relevant to this case.
-Approval of the proposed Central Residential designation would be "less supportive" of the second item of this Policy (compatibility with nearby housing).
+With conditions of approval, approval of the proposed Central Residential designation would be "equally supportive" of the second item of this Policy (compatibility with nearby housing).
 Approval of the proposed Central Residential designation would be "more supportive" of the third item of this Policy ("complete neighborhoods with nearby commercial services").
-The fourth item of the Policy (increase density) would be better served by approval of the proposed Central

-Residential designation.
-The Hearings Officer finds one of the Policy items not relevant, one "less supportive" and two "more supportive."
-The Hearings Officer finds item two of the Policy (compatibility with nearby housing) should be given additional weight as compared to the other Policy items.
-The Hearings Officer finds, on balance, approval of the requested Central Residential designation is equally supportive of this Policy.
+The fourth item of the Policy (increase density) would be better served by approval of the proposed Central Residential designation.
+The City Council finds one of the Policy items not relevant, one "equally supportive" and two "more supportive."
+The City Council finds item two of the Policy (compatibility with nearby housing) should be given additional weight as compared to the other Policy items.
+The City Council finds, on balance, approval of the requested Central Residential designation with the identified conditions of approval is equally supportive of this Policy.

-Policy I.D Economic Development
+Policy 1.D Economic Development